How to Become a Plumber in the UK

 Plumbing courses are available on a full-time, part-time or fast-track basis for those looking to become a qualified plumber in their own time.
 We understand that the stresses and responsibilities of life can get in the way, which is why we believe it's important to provide our students with the flexibility they need.

-It's actually very easy to become a plumber when working.
-We have flexible training packages which mean you can train to become a plumber around work, family or any other commitments.
+It's actually very easy to qualify as a plumber when working.
+We have flexible training packages which mean you can train around work, family or any other commitments.
 We'll never expect you to put your life on hold - that's just impossible, and extremely unrealistic.
-At Access Training, our main priority is to help you become a plumber in your own time, and in a way that works best for your learning.
+At Access Training, our main priority is to help you to start your plumbing career in your own time, and in a way that works best for your learning.

 Is 40 too old to become a plumber?

-As of May 2023, UK residents will not receive their state pension until 67 years of age.
-Whilst this means that people are working longer, this also means that it's never too late to become a plumber, and at 40, you're not 'too old' in the slightest.
-In fact, if you become a plumber at 40, you'll have another 27 years of working left!
+No, 40 is not too old to become a plumber.
+As of December 2024, UK residents will not receive their state pension until 66 years of age.
+Whilst this means that people are working longer, this also means that it's never too late to become a plumber.
+In fact, if you become a plumber at 40, you'll have another 26 years of working left!

-If you can see yourself working in the same job, for the same amount of money, for the next 27 years or so - then fair enough!
+If you are content to work your current job for the next 26 years, then carry on!
 On the other hand, 40 is a great age to retrain and become a plumber.

 In fact, there are many benefits to becoming a plumber at 40.
 For instance, it could be beneficial for your health and dexterity.
-As you'll be active and working with your hands on a daily basis, you'll definitely achieve your 10,000 steps a day alongside having constant mental stimulation which will help to keep your body and mind active.
+As a plumber, you'll be working with your hands on a daily basis which will help to keep your body and mind active.

 Ultimately, there is no age limit to become a plumber.
 No matter when you choose to retrain as a plumber, you will be giving yourself the chance to spend the rest of your career in an exciting, varied and rewarding career.